Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Supplementary Results

 The majority of participants (overall: 74.2\%; increase, control: 73.7\%; increase, treatment: 72.9\%; reduce, control: 76.4\%; reduce, treatment: 73.4\%) explicitly stated that they did not notice any impact on their experience.
 We manually reviewed a random sample of 100 responses and found complete agreement with GPT-4's annotations.
 Among the remaining responses, we manually coded 10.3\% as reporting a ``positive experience," often for reasons unrelated to the extension, such as: ``Twitter seemed better organized," ``It made me feel informed," and ``It helped me explore the social network better."
 Additionally, 4.1\% reported observing more political content; however, this observation was uniformly distributed across conditions, likely reflecting an overall increase in political content during the election period.
 Finally, 2.8\% of participants mentioned noticing a slowdown in the website's performance.
 The remaining answers mention details unrelated to the assigned condition, such as ``It made me use it on my laptop more, which was a bit annoying" or ``Having to use the For You page I noticed a lot of tweets about AI."

 To investigate this further, we adopted a quantitative approach by embedding participant responses using a pre-trained BERT-based model (\textit{all-MiniLM-L6-v2}).
 We then predicted the assigned experiment using logistic regression with L2 regularization, employing 5-fold cross-validation.
-The classification achieved an F1 score of 53.9\% ($\pm$ 4.7\%) on a balanced dataset.
+The classification achieved an F1 score of 53.9\% ($\pm$ 4.7\%) on a balanced dataset, performance statistically indistinguishable from random guessing.
 Similarly, we predicted the experimental condition (treatment or control) for each experiment.
-For the reduced experiment, the F1 score was 47.4\% ($\pm$ 6.8\%), and for the increased experiment, it was 50.5\% ($\pm$ 4.7\%).
+For the reduced experiment, the F1 score was 47.4\% ($\pm$ 6.8\%), and for the increased experiment, it was 50.5\% ($\pm$ 4.7\%); performance no better than random guessing.

-These results suggest that the experimental condition did not significantly impact participants' experience, as they did not perceive or report notable differences. \end{appendices}
+Together, these results suggest that the experimental condition did not significantly impact participants' experience, as they did not perceive or report notable differences.